Preparing documentation for the European Court of Human Rights: Org Mode, pdftk and Latex to the rescue

 \end{document}

-I printed the application, printed the 301 pages and went to the post office to send it by certificate mail, giving a big itadakimasu to all the developers, forum participants and other unknown people that made me save such a long time.
+I printed and signed the application (blue ink, just in case), printed the 301 pages and went to the post office to send the documents by certificate mail, offering a huge いただきます (itadakimasu) to all the developers, forum participants and other unknown people that made my life easier.